Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school English curriculum for the 11-16 age range.

 The course is taught by our highly experienced subject experts who have been both practising teachers and are researchers in the field.

-Employability - You will have the knowledge, skills and experience to teach English at Key Stage 3, GCSE and potentially A/AS-level.
+You will have the knowledge, skills and experience to teach your subject at Key Stage 3, GCSE and potentially A/AS-level.

 You’ll spend a minimum of 120 days in at least two contrasting school placements as well as the opportunity for additional experience that will prepare you to excel in the classroom.